 Pre-Dive Briefings: Dive operators typically provide thorough pre-dive briefings, highlighting the specific features and potential challenges of the shipwreck.
 Understanding the dive plan and safety procedures is crucial.

 Weather Conditions: Operators prioritize safety by monitoring weather conditions.
 Dives are often canceled or rescheduled if weather conditions pose a risk and could threaten the safety of tour participants.

 Emergency Protocols: Dive operators have emergency protocols in place, including communication systems, first aid equipment, and evacuation plans, to handle unexpected situations, ensuring swift effective help.

 Physical Condition: Divers should uphold good health and physical condition.
 Certain medical conditions may limit participation.
 Discuss any concerns with your guide before the dive for a safe and enjoyable experience.

 Shipwreck diving is a safe activity.
 Choose reputable dive operators, undergo proper training, and follow established safety procedures.
 Responsible diving practices contribute to an enjoyable and secure experience.

 Mama Viña – In Playa Del Carmen, “Mama Viña” is a former shrimp boat intentionally sunk in 1995 for the fun of divers.
 At a maximum of 27 meters depth, you will enjoy this dive site which is also full of marine life!

-C-56 Juan Escutia – Also, there is a wreck in Puerto Morelos.
-The wreck is an armed C-56 “Juan Escutia” donated and sunk by the Mexican Navy in 2000.
-This 30 meters depth site is known for the wreck of course but also because you might have the chance to see many spotted eagle rays.
+C-56 Juan Escutia was donated and sunk by the Mexican Navy in 2000.
+This spot, 30 meters deep, is famous, not only for the wreck site but also for the fact that you may have the opportunity to see many spotted eagles.